What is a Tax Return?

 During the first 6 months of your time in Australia you are legally classified as a non resident for tax purposes.
 If you have stayed for longer than 6 months and have demonstrated a tenancy to stay you will be considered as a resident for tax purposes.
 When you complete your tax form you will be asked questions such as your address, length of stay, length of employment, etc which will determine your status.

-Chat to the staff at any of our Base hostels, or email firstname.lastname@example.org and we will get you on your way.
-You will
+Chat to the staff at any of our Base hostels, or email email@example.com and we will help get you on your way.

 Fill out the forms provided along with any documents needed